mr-kaffee/aoc-2023/README.md

 ## Join Coding

-Feel free to clone the repository and submit PRs for your solutions.
+Feel free to fork/clone the repository and submit PRs for your solutions.
 Please add documentation in a `README.adoc` file per day and adjust the VS code `.devcontainer` configuration to make sure your code can be executed in the development container if needed.

 If you want, you may join the [private leaderboard](https://adventofcode.com/2023/leaderboard/private/view/878630) using the code `878630-dafd1c4f` - but keep in mind: advent of code should be first and foremost a fun event and a learning opportunity.